 2The 65/35 market benchmark is a weighted blend of stock and bond indices (65% equities and 35% bonds).

-The investment goal is to achieve an annualized return of 5% in excess of inflation in order to cover the 4.5%spending rate as well as administrative fees.
-For the one‑year period ended June 30, 2018, the endowment pool returned 9.4%.
-This performance exceeded the one-year market benchmark return of 6.0%, due primarily to UMF’s long-term investment strategy, which relies much less on common stock exposure as compared to the market benchmark.
+The investment goal is to achieve an annualized return of 5% in excess of inflation in order to cover the 4.5% spending rate as well as administrative fees.
+For the one‑year period ended March 31, 2020, the endowment pool returned -3.5%.
+This performance exceeded the one-year market benchmark return of -5.5%, due primarily to UMF’s long-term investment strategy, which relies less on common stock exposure than the market benchmark (see "Investment strategy" above).

 The UMF Board of Trustees establishes fee policies with the objective of keeping fees low to reflect a strong commitment to administrative efficiency.
 The current annual fee on endowment funds is 1% of the fund’s market value.
 For quasi-endowments, the annual fee is 1.5% of the fund’s market value, respectively, for the year ended June 30, 2021.
 These fee rates have not increased since 2008.
 As a result of strong investment performance and operational efficiencies, the permanent endowment fee was lowered to .9%, effective July 1, 2021.